StarLegacy/StarLegacy.Wiki/New Player Guide.md

 * Copper, Aluminum, Chetherite, Titanium, and Uranium Blocks out of 9x of each respective item.
 * 16x Wire (End Rod) can be crafted out of 3x Copper Ingots.

-### Ranks and Advancements
+### Advancements
-Meanwhile, you should decide on a [[Ranks|rank path]] (`/ranktrack`).

-After choosing a path, can earn points.
-Points are used to rank up, unlock bigger ship types and unlock higher advancement tiers.
-Colonists get points by getting money (money = points, losing money = losing points and ranking up costs money) and pirates/privateers get points from kills.

 Advancements are unlockable technologies which can be added to your ship, defenses, or automatons (more on that later).
-They also cost points to unlock, increasingly more expensive the higher the tier.
+They cost credits to unlock, increasingly more expensive the higher the tier.
 Advancements can be implemented on ships, defenses, and automatons.
-[Click here to jump to Advancements](#main-features).

 ### Claiming Land
 Now with a base set up you should protect it using GriefPrevention, or GP for short.
 You can do a basic claim using `/claim`.
 To do more advanced stuff like custom sizes and shapes, you'll need a golden shovel (gold can be acquired on asteroids).
 You may only have one GP claim in a world, but you can expand them later with a golden shovel.
 For more info, you should check out the tutorial in this [video on YouTube](http://bit.ly/mcgpuser).